 My most wanted

 As is so often the case with great Porsches, the 911 Carrera T isn’t so much about the parts that have been added – this is still an entry-level Carrera with 370 hp, after all – but rather what has been removed.
 In this case, it’s a little weight, a few options, and a whole lot of reasons as to why you shouldn’t put one in your garage.
+Don’t forget to get your garage ready for this beautiful automobile, by checking out the benefits of a concrete epoxy floor for your car to be stored on in a safe and clean environment.
 This one had the optional lightweight carbon bucket seats, which hug in all the right places and are mounted oh-so-low, as well as the standard 7-speed manual gearbox, which snicks into gear with all the precision and positivity you’d expect from a 911.
 It’s hard to call a two-seater with 370 horsepower that starts at north of $100 grand a “good value”, especially when you can get a Corvette Z06 with nearly double the firepower for less, but there are certain intangibles at play here that make the T feel like the sweet spot within the 911 range.
 That is, unless you can afford the…

 Porsche 911 GT2 RS

 Okay, my REAL most wanted

 Alright, scratch that.
 The 911 T simply isn’t “mega” enough, to coin an overused British expression.
 Just give me the GT2 RS, preferably with the Weissach package that saves a whopping 40 pounds and costs a mere 31 grand.
 Totally worth it.
 I mean just look at this headrest embroidery!